ajwad-shaikh/SafEve_Device/README.md

-# SafeEve Device
+# SafEve Device
-Arduino sketch for SafeEve device that runs on a Nano coupled with a SIM800L module
+Arduino sketch for SafEve device that runs on a Nano coupled with a SIM800L module

 SafEve is a safety device conceptualised during the National Innovation Drive Hackathon 2017, at PDPM Indian Institute of Information Technology, Design & Manufacturing, Jabalpur.